RKResident/Peshwas-SynapseFS/docs/ARCHITECTURE.md

 ```

 Only overlapping chunks are fetched — the property the FUSE read path depends
 on.
-Under the star the recursion is depth 1.
+Under the flat star the recursion is depth 1; under `--anchor-policy
+adaptive` it is bounded by `anchor.DEFAULT_MAX_DEPTH` (3, and measured to peak
+at 2 — §4.3.2).
+The recursion itself was always general, which is why that
+policy needed no reader change.

 #### 4.4.1 Two mistakes that cost 13× between them